Updated on August 11, 2026.

 Cab chassis trucks are built for upfit work: flatbeds, service bodies, dump beds, utility boxes, and fleet work.
 That means the underbody layout can differ from a normal pickup box truck.
 A pipe built around a consumer pickup bed may not clear the same way under a commercial work setup.

 Check the truck in the driveway, not just the product title.
-Crawl under the driver side, look at the frame rails, fuel tank area, crossmembers, leaf spring perches, rear axle packaging, and hanger locations.
+Crawl underneath and check the actual exhaust routing side for your specific chassis - it isn't always the driver side - along with the frame rails, fuel tank area, crossmembers, leaf spring perches, rear axle packaging, and hanger locations.
 Heavy-duty fitment is physical.
 If the pipe hits the frame, tank bracket, or rear suspension, the engine badge will not save the install.

 4-Inch vs 5-Inch Pipe: Clearance, Sound, and Use Case